 To meet increasing demand for impact communication workshops, we propose a travel budget that accommodates multiple in-person workshops and expands access to all multistate regions.
-Workshops would target faculty, specialists, and other multistate project participants.
+Workshops would target multistate project participants.

 In addition, travel funds are provided for professional development.
-Professional meetings may include (but would not be limited to) the annual Association for Communications Excellence meeting, the National Association of Science Writers annual meeting, the International Federation of Agricultural Journalists, and the U.S. Ag Media Summit.
+Professional meetings may include (but are not limited to) the annual Association for Communications Excellence meeting, the National Association of Science Writers annual meeting, the International Federation of Agricultural Journalists, and the U.S. Ag Media Summit.
 In FY18, the budget would support attendance at the 10th World Conference of Science Journalists in San Francisco, CA.